Dynamics of diffusion on monoplex and multiplex networks: A message-passing approach: Introduction

 Our analysis is located at the intersection of game theory and network science.
-Game theorists have studied the diffusion of behavior on networks in which strategic interactions take place between players connected by social ties~\citep{Jackson2008book,Easley2010book,jackson2011overview,jackson-zenou2015games}.
-A seminal work by \cite{morris2000contagion} examines a class of $2\times 2$ coordination games on regular graphs and defines a contagion threshold of the payoff parameter, showing how the possibility of contagion depends on the network structure. \cite{galeotti2010network} develop a general framework of games with strategic substitutes, as well as strategic complements, in which players' knowledge about the network is incomplete. \cite{goyal1997non}, \cite{immorlica2007role}, and \cite{oyama2015bilingual} study an extended version of the $2\times 2$ coordination games in which players can choose a combination of multiple actions (i.e., a bilingual option).
+It has been widely recognized that the role of networks (e.g., social ties between individuals and trading relationships between firms) is crucial in understanding social and economic phenomena~\citep[c.f.,][]{amir2021oligopoly,barbieri2021complementarity,luo2021network,masatlioglu2021decision,meng2021competitive,la2022geographical}.
+Game theorists have \addr{long} studied the diffusion of behavior on networks in which strategic interactions take place between players connected by social ties~\citep{Jackson2008book,Easley2010book,jackson2011overview,jackson-zenou2015games,tabasso2019diffusion}.
+A seminal work by \cite{morris2000contagion} examines a class of $2\times 2$ coordination games on regular graphs and defines a contagion threshold of the payoff parameter, showing how the possibility of contagion depends on the network structure.
 Another type of model to study network games is based on a utility function that depends on neighbors' actions. \cite{ballester2006} consider a continuous-action game on networks and show that the optimal strategy of a player in a Nash equilibrium is proportional to the player's Bonacich centrality. \cite{chen2018AEJmultiple} extend the framework to accommodate multiple (or bilingual) actions, as examined by \cite{goyal1997non}, \cite{immorlica2007role}, and \cite{oyama2015bilingual} in the context of coordination games.

-The mean-field method is one of the most frequently used tools to find a Nash equilibrium of coordination games on a network. \cite{jackson2007diffusion} and \cite{lelarge2012diffusion} use a mean-field method to analytically calculate the steady-state fraction of active players in (monoplex) complex networks. \cite{lopez2006contagionIJGT,lopez2008GEBdiffusion,lopez2012GEBinfluence} study the equilibrium in continuous-time models of contagion in which players' behaviors are ``reversible,'' that is, the states of players may revert from active to inactive as in the Susceptible-Infected-Susceptible (SIS) model of epidemics~\citep{Pastorsatorras2015RevModPhys}.
-Our approach is as simple as the mean-field method, but the message-passing approach can capture the dynamics of spreading processes more accurately than the naive mean-field method does.
-In addition, we provide a more general framework, namely multiplex networks, in which players' strategic decisions may be affected in multiple social contexts.